linc/nitro-porter/docs/develop.md

 ### Using export()

-The `ExportModel::export()` call is what does the data transfer.
+The `Migration::export()` call is what does the data transfer.
 The `$query` parameter must at least select all the columns in the `$map` array for it to work.
 Use the table prefix `:_` for it to be dynamically replaced per the user's input.

 ### Requiring tables and columns